 An increasing number of studies have established a correlation between oral health, hygiene, and overall health.
-Gum disease increases the chance of having heart disease, dementia, and diabetes.
-Adults with gum disease are also four times as likely to have a stroke.
+Most concerning, is findings that gum disease increases the chance of having heart disease, dementia, and diabetes.
+In addition, adults with gum disease are also four times as likely to have a stroke.

 Like several areas of the body, the mouth contains harmless bacteria.
 Good oral health care like daily flossing and brushing, and the body's natural defense system, can help keep these germs under control.